chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. Copy the content of the `ext` directory from the previous installation to the new installation directory.
 1. *Do not* copy the content of the hotfix directory (unless instructed) because hotfixes are version-specific.
 1. If you have made any changes to the XL Deploy CLI startup scripts (`cli.sh` or `cli.cmd`), copy these from the `bin` directory in the previous installation to the new installation directory.

-## Specific upgrade notes

-For information that is specific to each version of XL Deploy, refer to the upgrade notes in that version.